flovian/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-0x05.
+# 0x05.
 C - Pointers, arrays and strings

-Learning Objectives
+# Learning Objectives

-What are pointers and how to use them
+* What are pointers and how to use them
-What are arrays and how to use them
+* What are arrays and how to use them
-What are the differences between pointers and arrays How to use strings and how to manipulate them
+* What are the differences between pointers and arrays
+* How to use strings and how to manipulate them
-Scope of variables0x05.
+* Scope of variables0x05.
 C - Pointers, arrays and strings

+## Tasks 📃
 0. Write a function that takes a pointer to an int as parameter and updates the value it points to to 98
 1. Write a function that swaps the values of two integers
 2. Write a function that returns the length of a string